-No longer is entering after-the-fact payroll time consuming!
+No longer is entering after-the-fact payroll time-consuming.
 From within CDR, the accounting professional has access to this important feature.
 You or your client must have an active payroll subscription.
 If you or your client does not have an active payroll subscription, the After-the-Fact Payroll task will not display in the Payroll task group.
 Keep this in mind if you are working at the client's site or are remotely logged in to the client's data file.

-Payroll entered through the After-the-Fact Payroll processing will also be included in all the federal and state forms QuickBooks payroll subscriptions prepare.
+Payroll transactions entered through the After-the-Fact Payroll processing are included in all the federal and state forms totals that the QuickBooks payroll subscriptions prepare.